Werkuha Getachew

 Werkwuha Getachew (born 7 December 1995) is an Ethiopian athlete who specialises in the 3000 metres steeplechase.
 She won the silver medal in the event at the 2022 World Championships and a gold at the 2022 African Championships.

-Getachew is the Ethiopian record holder for the 800 metres and 3000 m steeplechase.
-As of September 2022, she placed fourth at the latter event on the world all-time list.
-She was at her specialist event 2022 Diamond League champion.
+Biohraphy

-In June 2021 at the Fanny Blankers-Koen Stadium in Hengelo at the Ethiopian Olympic trial event, Werkwuha Getachew caused a sensation in the women's 800m as she lowered her 2:00.20 PB to a world lead of 1:56.67 and set a new national record.
+From Gelemso in Hararghe in the eastern part of Ethiopia, in June 2021 at the Fanny Blankers-Koen Stadium in Hengelo at the Ethiopian Olympic trial event, Getachew ran in the women's 800 metres, lowering her personal best to 2:00.20 to set an early world lead of 1:56.67 and set a new national record.
 She became the first woman in the world to break 1:57 in 2021 and secured her spot at the delayed 2020 Tokyo Olympics.
 Despite being named in official documentation and travelling to Tokyo, Getachew was pulled out the day of the women's 800m heats and did not participate.

+In December 2021, Getachew ran her first steeplechase race.
+The following July, she won the silver medal in the 3000 metres steeplechase at the 2022 World Championships in Eugene, Oregon, running an Ethiopian record time of 8:54.61.
+She also won the gold medal at the 2022 African Championships in Mauritius.
+In September 2022, she won her specialist event in Zurich to became the 2022 Diamond League champion.

+In January 2026, she won the Toa Baja Marathon in Puerto Rico in a women's record time for the course of 2:36:09.
+Also in Puerto Rico, she won the San Blas Half Marathon on 1 March 2026.